BoltsFramework/Bolts-Android/README.md

 ## Creating Tasks

-When you're getting started, you can just use the tasks returned from methods like `findAsync` or `saveAsync`.
-However, for more advanced scenarios, you may want to make your own tasks.
+When you're getting started, you can just use the `Task`s returned from methods like `findAsync` or `saveAsync`.
+However, for more advanced scenarios, you may want to make your own `Task`s.
 To do that, you create a `TaskCompletionSource`.
-This object will let you create a new Task, and control whether it gets marked as finished or cancelled.
+This object will let you create a new `Task` and control whether it gets marked as completed or cancelled.
 After you create a `Task`, you'll need to call `setResult`, `setError`, or `setCancelled` to trigger its continuations.

 ```java
 public Task<String> succeedAsync() {